-Heidi Krolick is based in the Roseville.
-Heidi is responsible for coordinating the development and implementation of land conservation plans for the Bucks Lake pilot project and the other planning units within the Stewardship Council’s central California watersheds.
-Prior to joining the Stewardship Council, Heidi acted as a restoration specialist and project manager for ECORP Consulting, Inc., a biological consulting firm based in Rocklin, California.
-Her experience includes drafting and implementing long-term management plans for open space areas, environmental permitting and compliance, and managing large-scale mitigation and restoration projects including grassland, woodland, wetland, and riparian habitats.
+Heidi has held several positions during her tenure at the Stewardship Council including Deputy Executive Director as well as several roles within the Stewardship Council’s Land Conservation Program.
+Prior to joining the Stewardship Council, Heidi worked in private environmental consulting for several different firms acting as a restoration specialist and project manager.
+Her experience includes drafting and implementing long-term management plans for open space areas, environmental permitting and compliance, negotiating conservation easements, and managing large-scale mitigation and restoration projects including grassland, woodland, wetland, and riparian habitats.

 Heidi holds a master of arts degree in parks, recreation, and tourism management from Lincoln University in New Zealand, and bachelor of arts degrees in environmental studies and geography from the University of California, Santa Barbara.

 Heidi currently serves as a board member of the Sacramento River Watershed Program.
 In her free time, Heidi enjoys hiking, camping and snowshoeing in the mountains of the Sierra Nevada with her husband and their two children.

 Erin Healy joined the Stewardship Council in 2017 and brings over 33 years of experience in conservation, youth programs and project management.
 Erin recently retired from the California Conservation Corps, after 32 years.
 In her many roles with the CCC, she oversaw programmatic and administrative programs.
 Erin worked for the Sierra Nevada Conservancy prior to joining the Watershed Lands Team.

 Erin holds a Bachelor of Arts degree in Management from Saint Mary’s College.
 In her free time, she enjoys camping, biking and paddle boarding.